 Why are some countries rich and some countries poor?

-Economics is a discipline that can help us answer these questions.
-Economics can actually be defined a few different ways: it’s the study of scarcity, the study of how people use resources, or the study of decision-making.
-Economics often involves topics like wealth, finance, recessions, and banking, leading to the misconception that economics is all about money and the stock market.
-Actually, it’s a much broader discipline that helps us understand historical trends, interpret today’s headlines, and make predictions for coming decades.
+Economics can be defined in a few different ways.
+It’s the study of scarcity, the study of how people use resources and respond to incentives, or the study of decision-making.
+It often involves topics like wealth and finance, but it’s not all about money.
+Economics is a broad discipline that helps us understand historical trends, interpret today’s headlines, and make predictions about the coming years.